raphael-proust/OGL-SRD5/pages/15.rules/default.md

 This trap uses a trip wire to collapse the supports keeping an unstable section of a ceiling in place.

-The trip wire is 3 inches off the ground and stretches between two support beams.
+The trip wire is 7.5cm off the ground and stretches between two support beams.
 The DC to spot the trip wire is 10.
 A successful DC 15 Dexterity check using thieves’ tools disables the trip wire harmlessly.
 A character without thieves’ tools can attempt this check with disadvantage using any edged weapon or edged tool.
 On a failed check, the trap triggers.

 Anyone who inspects the beams can easily determine that they are merely wedged in place.
 As an action, a character can knock over a beam, causing the trap to trigger.